12. Processing Data in Groups

 returns a list

-with arr
+with a

-frame) split rowwisely into len(ind)+1
+frame) partitioned rowwisely into len(ind)+1

-chunks at indices
+chunks

-given by ind
+at indexes given by ind

 .